 The Finished Look

 This costume is based on Mort’s flight suit—the brightly colored outfit he wore on his arrival on Earth.
-A bright red jump suit, silver boots and gloves, and a few shiny accessories, and you are on your way to the perfect Ork-ish space suit.
-You could also choose to go the rout of his brightly colored, often striped, shirt and rainbow suspenders look.
+A bright red jumpsuit, silver boots and gloves, and a few shiny accessories, and you are on your way to the perfect Ork-ish space suit.
+You could also choose to go the route of his brightly colored, often striped, shirt and rainbow suspenders look.

 The accents on the costume required a little crafting on our part.
 We used one of our favorite crafting materials—duct tape!
 Rolls and strips of magazine paper were used as the base and duct tape provided the substance and coloring.
-We adhered the duct tape pieces to the jump suit using double sided tape and satety pins.
+We adhered the duct tape pieces to the jumpsuit using double-sided tape and safety pins.

 DIY Mrs. Doubtfire Costume

 This 1993 film told the story of a father who dresses as an elderly nanny in order to spend time with his kids while separated from his wife.
 Robin Williams played the titular role, and the makeup artists who transformed Williams into Mrs. Doubtfire won an academy award, because let's be honest, if you can turn Robin Williams into a woman you deserve some kind of award.